 2. Bearish forecasts are usually wrong.

-3. The way to win is to remain invested.
+3. The way to win is to stick with an effective plan.

 Once you understand that forecasting is unhelpful, join me in looking only at past prices instead of guessing future ones.
 It will boost your performance and lower your stress.